yanwang-ntu/yanwang-ntu.githib.io/README.md

 	* Papers
 	* Courses
 	* Design projects
-+ Automatically generated list of keywords (tags) in papers and courses
++ Automatically generated list of tags (keywords) used in papers and courses
 + New social icons specific to academia:
 	* Office hours
 	* Zoom